Satyam-7227/OneHub/README.md

 4. **Personalization**: Customize preferences in the Settings page

 ### Navigation
-- **Dashboard**: Main hub with all content sections
+- **Dashboard**: Main hub with all content sections (lazy loading - APIs called only when cards are clicked)
-- **Individual Pages**: Dedicated pages for News, Jobs, Videos, Movies, Reddit, Weather, Crypto, and Recipes
+- **Individual Pages**: Dedicated pages for News, Jobs, Videos, Movies, Reddit, Weather, Crypto, Recipes, and Blockchain/NFTs
 - **Settings**: User profile and preference management
-- **Back Navigation**: Easy navigation between pages
+- **Back Navigation**: Easy navigation between pages with back buttons on all pages

 ### Content Interaction
 - **Clickable Cards**: All dashboard sections are clickable for detailed views
+- **Lazy Loading**: APIs only called when specific cards are clicked for optimal performance
-- **Personalized Content**: Content filtered based on user preferences
+- **Personalized Content**: Content filtered based on user preferences stored in MongoDB
-- **Real-time Updates**: Fresh data on each page load
+- **Real-time Updates**: Fresh data on each page load with fallback to mock data
 - **External Links**: Direct links to original content sources
+- **NFT Marketplace**: Complete blockchain functionality for minting, transferring, and managing NFTs

 ## 🛠️ Development